-Reach Out and Read Rhode Island prepares the state’s youngest children to succeed in school by partnering with doctors to prescribe books and encourage families to read together.
+Reach Out and Read Rhode Island gives young children a foundation for success by incorporating books into pediatric care and encouraging families to read aloud together.

-Reach Out and Read was developed by pediatricians and early childhood educators who recognized that early exposure to books and reading greatly increases a child’s chance for healthy development and school success.
+Reach Out and Read was developed by pediatricians and early childhood educators who recognized that early exposure to books and reading greatly increases a child’s chance for healthy development and lifelong success.

 For a listing of Reach Out and Read Rhode Island sites click here.